code-with-amitk/Code-examples/System-Design/Concepts/AWS/Design/Well-Architected_Framework/README.md

 ### 5 Pillars of Framework
 Well-Architected Framework is based on five pillars
 #### 1. Operational excellence
-Run business to deliver business value,
+Run business workload efficiently to deliver business value & gain insights into their operations.

 #### 2. Security
 Ability to protect information, systems, and assets